nhsuk/alphahealth/type-2-diabetes/finding-help-and-support.md

 You have type 2 diabetes for life.
 Controlling your blood sugar levels with medicines, diet and exercise, should allow you to lead a healthy life.

-Information about what diabetes isand monitoring your condition.
+Information about what diabetes is and monitoring your condition:

 - [What is diabetes?](https://www.diabetes.org.uk/Guide-to-diabetes/What-is-diabetes/) from the charity Diabetes UK
 - [15 checks you should do when you have diabetes](https://www.diabetes.org.uk/Guide-to-diabetes/Monitoring/15-healthcare-essentials/) from Diabetes UK